-7541 CDA Overview & Physical Environment
+7541 CDA Overview and Physical Environment

 This course provides an overview of the CDA credentialing procedure and a description of the courses offered by CTI to assist the CDA candidate meet the competencies established by the CDA Consortium.
 The course also discusses planning, organizing, and arranging the physical environment for optimal use by the children and staff.
 It also studies health, safety, and nutrition within the child-care center. \$10.00 lab fee.
+This course requires an internship.